WICG/webmonetization/docs/permission-policy.md

 import Specifications from '@site/src/components/Specifications';
 import BrowserCompat from '@site/src/components/BrowserCompat';

-The [`Permissions-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) header defines whether particular browser functions, such as Web Monetization, in this case, are allowed within its own frame or within any `iframe` elements in the document.
+The [`Permissions-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) header defines whether particular browser functions, in this case Web Monetization, are allowed within its own frame or within any `iframe` elements in the document.

 The basic syntax is as follows: